The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

 And the answer is yes.
 It is true influenza viruses evolve frequently.
 This phenomenon can render a lot of flu vaccines useless.

-But there is some evidence that shows Elderberry is an outlier in this area.
+But some evidence shows Elderberry is an outlier in this area.

-So Elderberry might be one of the most efficient and effective ways for immune support in this area.
+So Elderberry might be one of the most efficient and effective immune support methods in this area.